 Make sure you have a good emergency fund in a high-yield cash account

 Recessions often mean higher unemployment, so they’re a good time to make sure you have an adequate emergency fund.
 For most people, this means holding enough cash in reserve to cover 3-6 months’ worth of living expenses.
 The right amount for your specific situation will depend on your age, profession, investable assets, and your extended family’s financial needs.
-It’s wise to hold your emergency fund in a high-yield account like the Wealthfront Cash Account—with a 1.40% APY, no market risk, and four times the FDIC insurance offered by a traditional bank account, it’s a safe place for your emergency savings to grow.
+It’s wise to hold your emergency fund in a high-yield account like the Wealthfront Cash Account—with a 5.00% APY through our partner banks, no market risk, and 32 times the FDIC insurance offered by a traditional bank account, it’s a safe place for your emergency savings to grow until you’re ready to invest.

 Having a good emergency fund can give you some peace of mind.
 If you’re concerned you might be affected by layoffs, you’ll probably sleep better at night knowing you have enough cash to cover your bills until you find a new job.